-A fact unknown by most is that annuities can be laddered as well, and those laddering strategies can be used for income or yield.
+Annuities can also be laddered, and those laddering strategies can be used for income or yield.
+Yield is the return you earn over time from keeping your money in an annuity.
 Laddering CDs and bonds would be categorized as laddering for yield.
-With annuities, you can ladder for yield using fixed annuities, but you can also ladder for income as well.
+With annuities, you can ladder for yield using fixed annuities, but you can also ladder for income.

 MYGA Annuity Ladders Produce Yield Similar to CDs

-Fixed-Rate Annuities (also known as MYGAs: Multi-Yield Guarantee Annuities) work similarly to CDs.
-A fixed rate is a guaranteed rate lasting for a specific period of time.
-There are no annual fees with fixed rate annuities, and surrender charges decline annually over the contractual time period.
-The main difference between a CD and a fixed rate annuity (MYGA) is that the annual interest grows and compounds tax-deferred on an MYGA, when used in a non-IRA account (i.e. non-qualified).
+Fixed-rate annuities, also known as multi-yield guarantee annuities (MYGAs), work similarly to CDs.
+A fixed rate is a guaranteed rate that lasts for a specific time.
+There are typically no annual fees with fixed-rate annuities, and surrender charges decline annually over the contractual time period.
+The main difference between a CD and a fixed-rate annuity (MYGA) is that the interest compounds on a tax-deferred basis in an MYGA.
 You have to pay taxes on the interest every year on CDs in a non-IRA account.

-For example, if you had $300,000, you would place $100,000 in the three-year, four-year and five-year fixed-rate annuities.
-These types of fixed annuities have no fees and the yield is guaranteed.
-As money comes due past its surrender charge period, you can take the money in full and pay taxes on the interest, or you can transfer it to another annuity and continue to defer the taxes.
+For example, if you had $300,000, you would place $100,000 each in three-year, four-year, and five-year fixed-rate annuities.
+These types of fixed annuities have minimal fees and the yield is guaranteed.
+As money comes due after the surrender charge period, you can take the money in full and pay taxes on the interest, or you can transfer it to another annuity and continue to defer the taxes.

 What Is a Mixed-Fixed Ladder?

-A mixed-fixed ladder is a combination of Fixed Rate Annuities (MYGAs) and Fixed Indexed Annuities (FIAs), and has the possibility of a slightly higher overall return because of the index option potential of the FIA portion of the ladder.
+A mixed-fixed ladder is a combination of fixed-rate annuities (MYGA) and fixed-indexed annuities (FIA).
+It has the possibility of a slightly higher overall return because of the index option potential of the FIA portion of the ladder.

 What Is a Fixed-Index Annuity, or FIA?

-It is also referred to as an indexed annuity.
-This annuity type fully protects your principal, but also has a growth component attached to a call option on an index (typically the S&P 500).
-Indexed annuities were introduced in 1995, and designed to compete with CD returns.
+A fixed-index annuity, also referred to as an indexed annuity, fully protects your principal but also has a growth component attached to an index (typically the S&P 500).
+Indexed annuities were designed to compete with CD returns.

-Annuities originally came about (as early as the Roman times) as a way of providing a guaranteed income.
-Laddering annuities for income can be structured many ways.
-Let’s take a look at a couple of annuity ladders that provide ongoing income:
+Laddering annuities for income can be structured in many ways.
+Let’s take a look at a couple of annuity ladders that provide ongoing income.